Car Maintenance Checklist to Prevent Accidents

 Lights

-It is dangerous when the lights on your car are not working properly.
-Also, this could lead to a fine if you get into an accident where it’s your fault.
+It is dangerous when your car’s lights are not working properly.
+Also, this could lead to a fine if you’re at fault in an accident.
 Remember that the lights (like tail lights) help keep you safe on the road and allow you to communicate with other drivers.
-Have your lights checked regularly to avoid being caught in an accident!

 Shock Absorbers

 Shock absorbers control impact and bounce when your car goes through a pothole, making them an essential part of the steering system.
-To ensure that your shock absorbers are working properly, you should check them every 50,000 miles or whenever you feel a decrease in smoothness when driving or a loss of control.
+Check shock absorbers every 50,000 miles or when you notice decreased smoothness or a loss of control.

 Don’t Skip a Scheduled Basic Car Maintenance Service Appointment